 User Documentation (4/18/2012)

-Additional Product Milestones

-Personal Development Environments Set-up (3/8/2012)

-Complete Development Environment Set-up (3/9/2012)

 Requirements

-The Android application shall provide users with two main feature sets, (1) map navigation within the Minneapolis skyway system, (2) map navigation within the UMN campus, and (3) directory listing of nearby businesses.
+The Android application shall provide users with three main feature sets, (1) map navigation within the Minneapolis skyway system, (2) map navigation within the UMN campus, and (3) directory listing of nearby businesses.

-Product deliverable requirements are requirements that must be implemented within the final Android application.
-All product deliverable requirements are written as user-stories.
-Project process requirements are requirements that must be followed by the project team in order to ensure timely coordination and communication.
-Finally, project process deliverables indicate deliverables such as SOW, Master Project Plan, etc.
+Product functional requirements are requirements that must be implemented within the final Android application.
+All functional requirements are written as user-stories.
+Non-functional requirements are requirements that must implemented by the project team in order to ensure that the final deliverable is acceptable and meets internal quality standards.
+Project process deliverables indicate deliverables such as SOW, Master Project Plan, etc. And finally, project process requirements are requirements that must be followed by the project team in order to ensure timely coordination and communication.

 Functional Requirements